I was really tired after hiking Mt. Fuji but got in a nap at a hotel in Mishima and found this great teriyaki place for dinner.

 Private bathhouse that our hosts had access to, hot springs inside and outside on the top story overlooking the bay.

-The largest wax myrtle in Japan.
+It has the largest wax myrtle in Japan.

 There's a herd of kitties that live on one of the bluffs along this hike!